makerdao/community/governance/polls/Ratification Poll for Phoenix Labs-Spark Lend launch (SPF) (MIP55c3-SP16) - March 13, 2023.md

 start_date: 2023-03-13T16:00:00
 end_date: 2023-03-27T16:00:00
 ---
-# Ratification Poll for Phoenix Labs-Spark Lend launch (SPF) (MIP55c3-SP16) - March 13, 2023
+# Ratification Poll for Phoenix Labs - Spark Lend Launch (SPF) (MIP55c3-SP16) - March 13, 2023

 The Governance Facilitators have placed a ratification poll into the [voting system](https://vote.makerdao.com/polling) as part of the responsibilities defined in [MIP51](https://mips.makerdao.com/mips/details/MIP51).
 This Governance [Poll](https://manual.makerdao.com/governance/governance-cycle/weekly-governance-cycle#weekly-governance-cycle-definitions-mip16c1) will be active for fourteen days beginning on Monday, March 13 at 16:00 UTC.